Nazarenoshih/Nazarenoshih/README.md

 ### Hi there 👋
 I'm Nazareno Shih.
-I'm here to learn more about HTML, JavaScript and Github.<br>
+I'm here to learn more about HTML, JavaScript, PHP and Github.<br>
 "pt-BR"

 https://nazarenoshih.github.io/myPractPages/index.html